 Pembroke has a range of accommodation to offer graduates, including en-suite rooms on the main site, single rooms in the Geoffrey Arthur Building (GAB) annexe (ten minutes' walk from the main college site) and two self-contained shared graduate houses off the Botley Road, conveniently located for the Said Business School and railway station.

 A small number of self-contained flats are available to graduate couples in the Rokos Quad though there is currently no accommodation suitable for graduates with children.

-Please note, a large building project is planned to start at the GAB Annexe in late 2020 or early 2021 which will create 77 new graduate en-suite bedrooms (four of which will be fully accessible), four studio flats for couples, a common room and a standalone building of four flats for academics.
+Please note, a large building project is underway at the GAB Annexe, due for completion in 2022, which will create 77 new graduate en-suite bedrooms (four of which will be fully accessible), four studio flats for couples, a common room and a standalone building of four flats for academics.
 This will mean that there will be some noise and disruption for residents at the GAB during this period (normally Mon-Fri working hours only).
 This is a key part of the College’s strategic plan to significantly expand and improve our graduate accommodation offering.
 Please talk to us about the project if you have any questions about potential impact - the new building is displaced from many of the Staircases at the GAB and so the impact is variable dependent on which rooms are available.

 Further information on accommodation at Pembroke College is available on the college website.